Man carries young boy through flood waters.

 Revising your budget and keeping track of what you spend may help protect your credit after a natural disaster.
 You can also set up credit card alerts to maintain awareness of your spending and balances.

-Credit card alerts also can be helpful for protecting your score in another way: They might clue you in to potential scams and/or identity fraud after a disaster if you see unauthorized activity on your account.
+Credit card alerts also can be helpful for protecting your score in another way: They might clue you into potential scams and/or identity fraud after a disaster if you see unauthorized activity on your account.

 Did you know?